 \section{Abstract}

-The capability of a foreseen Muon Collider to probe the muon $g$-2 is systematically investigated.
-We demonstrate that a Muon Collider, running at center-of-mass energies of several TeV, can provide the first model-independent high-energy test of new physics in the muon $g$-2, being sensitive to deviations of ${\rm few}\times 10^{-9}$.
-This achievement would be of the utmost importance to shed light on the long-standing muon $g$-2 anomaly.
+We point out that heavy new physics contributions in leptonic dipole moments and high-energy cross-sections of lepton pairs into Higgs bosons and photons are connected model-independently.
+In particular, we demonstrate that a muon collider, running at center-of-mass energies of several TeV, can provide a unique test of new physics in the muon $g$-2 through the study of high-energy processes such as $\mu^+\mu^- \to h \gamma$.
+This high-energy test would be of the utmost importance to shed light on the long-standing muon $g$-2 anomaly as it is not affected by the hadronic and experimental uncertainties entering the current low-energy determination of the muon $g$-2.
 Furthermore, we show that the current bound on the muon electric dipole moment can be improved by three orders of magnitude, down to ${\rm few} \times 10^{-22}\,e\,$cm.